A training that aims to honor the ultimate goal of yoga and yoga nidrā and the many different paths for realizing it.

 *Come prepared to practice yoga asana in the mornings

-See my Events Page for upcoming trainings.
+See my Events Page for all upcoming trainings.